MiquelMarinoEspinosa/trivia-php-refactor-kata/README.md

         - We asume that it is a typo
         - It would require to change the test message's expectation
         - This way some duplication can be removed once the typo has been fixed
+        - Remove `answer was correct` duplication logic for a branch of the `if` condition and the `else` branch
+            - As a rule of thumb, the `else` branches can be replaced by `safe guard early returns` making the code more readable and easier to understand :)